 Join our mailing list to receive the latest updates and alerts Flag Subscribe

-However, Iowa law provides that if the polls are not open three consecutive hours outside the employee’s regular shift, the employee is entitled to paid time off in an amount, that when added to the employee’s non-working time, totals three consecutive hours while the polls are open.
+However, Iowa law provides that if the polls are not open two consecutive hours outside the employee’s regular shift, the employee is entitled to paid time off in an amount, that when added to the employee’s non-working time, totals two consecutive hours while the polls are open.
 If an employee works 7 a.m. to 7 p.m., for example, an employee is entitled to request time off to vote.
 Application by an employee for such absence shall be made individually and in writing prior to the date of the election (the statute does not specify how far in advance is permissible).

 Jump to Page